core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 --- abstract

-The Constrained Application Protocol (CoAP) allows clients to "observe" resources at a server, and receive notifications as unicast responses upon changes of the resource state.
-In some use cases, such as based on publish-subscribe, it would be convenient for the server to send a single notification addressed to all the clients observing a same target resource.
-This document updates RFC7252 and RFC7641, and defines how a server sends observe notifications as response messages over multicast, synchronizing  all the observers of a same resource on a same shared Token value.
-Besides, this document defines how Group OSCORE can be used to protect multicast notifications end-to-end between the server and the observer clients.
+The Constrained Application Protocol (CoAP) allows clients to "observe" resources at a server and to receive notifications as unicast responses upon changes of the resource state.
+In some use cases, such as based on publish-subscribe, it would be convenient for the server to send a single notification addressed to all the clients observing the same target resource.
+This document updates RFC7252 and RFC7641, and defines how a server sends observe notifications as response messages over multicast, synchronizing  all the observers of the same resource on the same shared Token value.
+Besides, this document defines how the security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) can be used to protect multicast notifications end-to-end between the server and the observer clients.

 --- middle